-GNOME's geolocation framework has been enhanced with the use offor 3G and network-based positioning.
+GNOME's geolocation framework has been enhanced with the use of Mozilla's Location Service for 3G and network-based positioning.
 This provides greater accuracy, which will continue to improve in the future.

 Contacts has had a batch of user interface improvements for 3.14.
 Contact creation now happens in-line, rather than in a dialog, and the setup assistant has been improved.
 Many dialogs have also been refined to match GNOME 3 design guidelines.

-Music has gained a powerful new search feature, which allows you to search either your local music collection or online sources, such as and .
+Music has gained a powerful new search feature, which allows you to search either your local music collection or online sources, such as Magnatune and Jamendo.
 With 3.14, it is also possible to create your own music playlists.